-The Chief Financial Officer or other persons designated by School Board resolution shall serve as the investment officer(s) of the District and shall invest District funds as directed by the School Board and in accordance with the District's written investment policy and generally accepted accounting procedures.
+The Chief Financial Officer or other person designated by School Board resolution shall serve as the investment officer of the district and shall invest district funds as directed by the School Board and in accordance with the district's written investment policy and generally accepted accounting procedures.
+All investment transactions except investment pool funds and mutual funds shall be settled on a delivery versus payment basis.